kyleparran/MMM_Homework_4/hw_4_writeup.md

 ### High-level evaluation approach

-The generator is evaluated by comparing **real vs synthetic order books** at both the day and snapshot levels, for the test months 2024-01 to 2024-03 and all three tickers.
+The generator is evaluated by comparing real and synthetic order books at both the day and snapshot levels, for the test months 2024-01 to 2024-03 and all three tickers.

 ### Visual diagnostics: spreads, pressures, and depth

 From representative days and snapshots:

-- **Spreads:**
+- Spreads:
-  - For 0050, on days like **2024-01-02** and **2024-03-29**, synthetic spreads are of similar magnitude to real spreads and broadly follow intraday patterns such as higher spreads near the open and close and narrower spreads mid-session.
+  - For 0050, on days such as 2024-01-02 and 2024-03-29, synthetic spreads are of similar magnitude to real spreads and broadly follow intraday patterns such as higher spreads near the open and close and narrower spreads mid-session.
   - For 0056 and 2330, the same qualitative pattern holds, but the synthetic series are visibly smoother, with fewer abrupt jumps.

-- **Order-flow pressures:**
+- Order-flow pressures:
   - Real and synthetic pressure_1 and pressure_5 series occupy similar numeric ranges and show comparable volatility across the 265 minutes.
   - The generator reproduces broad swings between buy- and sell-dominant order flow, though the timing and exact amplitudes of swings do not match one-for-one.

-- **Depth curves:**
+- Depth curves:
-  - For most snapshots (e.g., minute 0, 132, and 264 on 0050-2024-01-02), synthetic bid and ask depth curves have realistic shapes: cumulative volume increases smoothly with distance from the midprice, and price levels are ordered as expected on each side.
+  - For most snapshots (for example, minute 0, 132, and 264 on 0050-2024-01-02), synthetic bid and ask depth curves have realistic shapes: cumulative volume increases smoothly with distance from the midprice, and price levels are ordered as expected on each side.

-**Example time-series comparisons (real vs synthetic)**
+Figures 7–9 show example time-series comparisons, and Figures 10–13 show depth snapshots for a structurally clean and a structurally problematic case.

 ![0050, 2024-02-20: spreads and order-flow pressures](q3_notebook_outputs/0050/0050_2024-02-20_timeseries.png)